Senyera: Origin and history

-The plain version of this was used as official flag of the Autonomous Community of Catalonia during the Second Spanish Republic and since the Spanish transition to democracy.
+The plain version of this was used as official flag of the Autonomous Region of Catalonia during the Second Spanish Republic and since the Spanish transition to democracy.
 In its plain version, it is also used in the French département of Pyrénées-Orientales (Northern Catalonia), part of the former Principality of Catalonia until 1659.
 It is also used as the flag of Provence, a distinct region with historic ties to the Counts of Barcelona and the Crown of Aragon.

 The blazon of this standard version is Or, four bars Gules.